Discharge of a Contract by Agreement: What You Need to Know

 - Alteration occurs when all of the involved parties agree to making some changes to only the terms and conditions of the original contract.
 When this occurs, the previous contract is discharged.
 Should there be a lack of full consent among all of the involved parties, however, the alternation is not considered valid, and the original contract will remain the one by which everyone is obligated.
 Some contracts may undergo what are called material alterations, an example of such being changing the amount of money paid by one party to the other.
 Even though the nuts and bolts of the contract are not necessarily being altered, this change does have an impact on the liability of it.

 If you need help with the discharge of a contract by agreement, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.